amolsood/notes/AWS/EC2/Highlights.md

 - Any policy updates to the role take immediate effect
 - Roles can be attached or detached at EC2 runtime with immediate effect without stopping or terminate the instance
 - How to terminate spot instances - Cancel the spot request and terminate the related instance(s)
-- User-data - Used for bootstrap scripts
+- User-data - Used for bootstrap scripts.
+It is not run automatically if EC2 instance is restarted.
+It runs one time only
 - Mete-data - Data about EC2 instance.
-Bootstrap scripts can be used to access meta-data
+Bootstrap scripts can be used to access meta-data.
+Url - 169.254.169.254

 ### Samples